pydata/xarray/doc/internals/interoperability.rst

 ==========================

 Xarray is designed to be extremely interoperable, in many orthogonal ways.
-Making xarray as flexible as possible is the common theme of most of the goals on our development :ref:`roadmap`.
+Making xarray as flexible as possible is the common theme of most of the goals on our :ref:`roadmap`.

 This interoperability comes via a set of flexible abstractions into which the user can plug in.
 The current full list is: